Was this page helpful?

 The maximum is 90%.

 You should adjust the value depending on the workload.
 For workloads with a high volume of write operations, we recommend values lower than 85 to ensure that the ScyllaDB Cloud will be able to scale the cluster.
+If the storage utilization is set too high the cluster will scale later and might throtle the operations.

 To modify the auto-scaling policy for an existing cluster, go to your cluster’s page and edit the X CLOUD MINIMAL SCALING POLICY.